tiredofit/docker-freescout/README.md

 https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion)
 in order to serve your pages.
 However, it will run just fine on it's own if you map appropriate ports.
 See the examples folder for a docker-compose.yml that does not rely on a reverse proxy.

-You will also need an external MariaDB/MariaDB Container
+You will also need an external MariaDB container

 # Installation